dkulundzic/ios-template/README.md

 # Example architecture
 The template contains an example scene called "Home", created using the flavour of VIPER, as defined in the VIPER templates.

+# SwiftLint
+SwiftLint needs to be installed on the system beforehand.
+Please follow installation instructions on https://github.com/realm/SwiftLint (brew installation preferable).